angelara/ev-energy-demand-manager/README.md

 # Service

 Edit the setting.json file.
-It has the following variables needed to connect to your plug, and connect to Amber.
+It has the following variables needed to connect to your plug and connect to Amber.

 ```json
 {